Chihuly Saturday Nights

 Andy Frasco 8:15 to 9:45 pm

 Andy Frasco & The U.N.’s perform a high-energy, interactive show presenting a boisterous blend of harmonic funk and jazzy influences.
 Fayetteville-based band Vintage Pistol combine the sounds of psychedelic, roots, and rock music, citing The Black Keys, The Allman Brothers Band, and Van Morrison as influences.
+In the event of rain, Chihuly Saturday Night activities will be moved to the Great Hall.

-ANIMALS + Friends of the Phamily
+Sold Out - ANIMALS + Friends of the Phamily

 Friends of the Phamily 6:30 to 8 pm